PetrKorab/Arabica/docs/source/Sentiment analysis.rst

    df.to_csv('sentiment_data.csv')

 *We can see that sentiment significantly dropped after Pfizer vaccines* *started to be used to tackle Covid in 2021.
-The reason is likely* *the global pandemic the world faced and the generally negative mood in these years.*
+The reason is likely* *the global pandemic and the generally negative mood in these years.*

 Download the jupyter notebook with the code and the data `here <https://github.com/PetrKorab/Arabica/blob/main/docs/examples/coffee_break_examples.ipynb>`_.